For someone with a diagnosis of Alzheimer’s disease, preventing identity theft and maintaining good credit can seem impossible.

 Credit problems and identity issues can be difficult to guard against during the best of circumstances, but for someone with a diagnosis of Alzheimer’s disease – a form of dementia that affects thinking, memory and behavior – preventing identity theft and maintaining good credit can seem impossible.

 For many individuals, money management problems such as unpaid or unopened bills, extraneous or unusual purchases and numerous ATM cash withdrawals are common financial symptoms of Alzheimer’s or dementia.
-These types of smaller infractions could negatively affect an Alzheimer’s patient’s credit or make them easy targets for identity theft.Alzheimer’s disease and dementia both take a physical and emotional toll on every family they touch.
+These types of smaller infractions could negatively affect an Alzheimer’s patient’s credit or make them an easy target for identity theft.Alzheimer’s disease and dementia both take a physical and emotional toll on every family they touch.
 Fortunately, there are a few ways to lessen or eliminate the financial risks associated with Alzheimer’s and dementia.

 Set up a living will

 You can take legal steps to help prevent loved ones with Alzheimer’s disease from making devastating financial mistakes.
-Soon after diagnosis, contact an attorney, advises Howard S. Krooks, former president of the National Academy of Elder Law Attorneys and partner with Elder Law Associates PA in southeast Florida.
+Soon after diagnosis, contact an attorney, advises Howard S. Krooks, former president of the National Academy of Elder Law Attorneys and partner at Elder Law Associates PA in Florida.
 Krooks recommends acting on the following as soon as possible:

-- Appoint a durable power of attorney (POA) for finances.
+Appoint a durable power of attorney (POA) for finances

 An individual has the authority to make financial decisions on another person’s behalf with a POA.
 However, a POA is created before a person becomes incapacitated and doesn’t involve the courts.
-Many times, people give their agent (the individual acting on their behalf) legal authority over finances, but ultimately, can grant their agent as much power as they wish.
+Many times, people give their agent (the individual acting on their behalf) legal authority over finances, but ultimately can grant their agent as much power as they wish.
 For example, the agent’s authority may be limited to filing taxes and that’s it.
 The decision to go with a POA may be dependent on how advanced the individual’s Alzheimer’s or dementia has progressed.

-- Establish a revocable trust.
+Establish a revocable trust

 With a revocable trust, a family member or other trusted individual is put in charge of the assets of the person with Alzheimer’s.
 Since the trustee would manage the money, the person with Alzheimer’s disease would need to confer with the trustee before making large expenditures, says Krooks.

-- Set up a conservatorship.
+Set up a conservatorship

 If the Alzheimer’s disease has become so advanced that the person is unable to make sound decisions, another legal recourse is to convince a judge that the person is incapacitated or unable to manage his or her own affairs.
 If a judge agrees, a guardian or custodian would be appointed as a conservator to make decisions on the person’s behalf and take control of his or her checkbook and credit cards.
 A guardian would then have the legal authority to take financial action, such as canceling the person’s credit card account.
 Because your loved one would lose all control over his or her financial affairs, this option is typically a final resort.